NSW CTP legal representation

 Reader task supported

-Help an already represented claimant prepare a safe second-opinion bundle before ending the current solicitor-client arrangement.
+Prepare a second-opinion bundle before ending the current solicitor-client arrangement.

 Bottom line